 This course is only available for students in the BA International Studies.

-The goal of the course is to offer a systematic, in-depth and comparative understanding of politics in East Asia and political theories and concepts relevant to developments in the region.
-Students will be challenged to understand different national cases and to put these in a comparative, global context.
+The goal of the course is to offer a systematic, in-depth and comparative understanding of politics in East Asia and the relevance comparative political theories and concepts to developments in the regionThey will be challenged to contrast and discuss different national cases and to put these in a comparative, global context.